YolandaCooper2505626/sol./README.md

 Updated README with new instructions - build 668 Updated version number - build 431
 Refactored code for better maintainability - 15
+Added new feature for better user experience - v8.3.2